freenas/freenas-docs/userguide/system.rst

 :numref:`Table %s <cert_create_opts_tab>`.
 When completing the fields for the certificate authority, use the information for your organization.
-Since this is a self-signed certificate, use the CA that you imported or created using :ref:`CAs` as the signing authority.
+Since this is a self-signed certificate, use the CA that was imported or created with :ref:`CAs` as the signing authority.